Scholarships and Awards

 Dr. Sharon L. Telleen Maternal and Child Health Award (PhD only)

 In recognition of her passion for maternal and child health and her service to UIC, Dr. Telleen has created this endowment fund to augment the opportunities available to doctoral candidates in Maternal and Child Health as they complete their dissertation research.
 An award will be given annually to a doctoral student enrolled in the Maternal and Child Health programs at the School of Public Health at the University of Illinois at Chicago who is completing their dissertation research.
 Applications due: Monday, September 30, 2013.

 Rodney P. Musselman Travel Award

 The Rodney P. Musselman Travel Awards support students attending professional conferences or meetings, including travel, accommodations, meals, and registration fees.
-Up to $1,500.00 will be awarded to one or more selected applications.
-Applications due: Friday, March 1, 2013.
+Applications due: Applications due: Monday, September 30, 2013.

 Divisional Student Awards

 Information regarding student awards specific to your chosen division should be referred to your Academic Coordinator.
 Awards for some divisions include the following:

 - Community Health Sciences - Dr. Sharon L. Telleen Maternal and Child Health Award